FraLotito/sampling-motifs/README.md

-# Exact and sampling methods for mining higher-order motifs in large hypergraphs
+# Exact and Sampling Methods for Mining Higher-Order Motifs in Large Hypergraphs

-This code implements the different algorithms for higher-order motif analysis proposed in the paper submitted at ECMLPKDD2022.
+This code implements the different algorithms for higher-order motif analysis proposed in the paper ```Exact and Sampling Methods for Mining Higher-Order Motifs in Large Hypergraphs```.

 ## Abstract